Castles in Edinburgh include the world-famous fortress that sits at the head of the Royal Mile. However, it’s far from the only one worth visiting.

 Over time the castle has undergone extensive renovations, in the process becoming a rather grand historic house which welcomes visitors.

-- This feature article from Truly Edinburgh says more about Thirlestane Castle.
+- Plan your visit: this feature article from Truly Edinburgh says more about Thirlestane Castle.

 - See also the official Thirlestane Castle website.